chvikas/nlsi_sql/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Built with assistance from Grok 3 by xAI.
+- Built with assistance from LLM.
 - Inspired by advancements in natural language processing and database querying.

 ---